 35.10.2.2.1 General

-The procedures for enabling and disabling the NSEP priority access are described in 35.10.2.2.2 (Procedure at the originator) and 35.10.2.2.3 (Procedure at the recipient), andillustrated in Figure 35-7 (NSEP priority access setup).
+The procedures for enabling and disabling tearing down the NSEP priority access are described in 35.10.2.2.2 (Procedure at the originator) and 35.10.2.2.3 (Procedure at the recipient).
+The procedure for enabling NSEP priority access illustrated in Figure 35-7 (NSEP priority access setup).

-Note: the disable operation is a teardown that does not include the response.
-[CID #1127]

 Originator Recipient